 Take time to go through any completed set work; mark fairly, consistently and appropriately, and pay attention to the school’s marking policy.
 Leave a few encouraging comments to illustrate where children have done well or have tried hard.

-– Brief a Head or Deputy Head before you go
+– Brief a Head, Deputy Head or Partner Teacher before you go

 Pop into the head of department, deputy head or headteacher’s office before you go to give a quick rundown of the day, say how much you enjoyed it, and mention any children who behaved well.